wakkadojo/pynda/README.md

     sys.append ('/path/to/pywrap') # add the pywrap directory to python's library search path import pynda

 Now you have it!
-Note: there are separate paths for Python 2 (pywrap2) and Python 3 (pywrap).
+Note: depending on your system, pynda will either be python2 or python3 bound, so some usage syntax may vary slightly.

 #### A simple simulation: colliding two spheres
 Once you have the simulation loaded, you need to create a world object, create some spheres, and let it run.